apoorv-x12/Django-Portfolio/README.md

  https://youtu.be/IJjZ7bZaS2Q

- yet to deploy......(can't deploy on github since it's dynamic website and uses django hence will have to do it on horeku which is little bit more complicated.)
+ yet to deploy......(can't deploy on github since it's dynamic website and uses django hence will do it on horeku or something else later.)